dyan-dy/dyan-dy.github.io/_pages/about.md

 + multi-modality alignment,
 + memory efficient computing.

+When taking on a project, I focus on establishing a clear understanding of the objectives and motivations, followed by a collaborative development of a structured framework.
+We'll set up proof-of-concept milestones and maintain a steady, interactive approach to achieve our goals, ensuring a smooth and efficient project progression.

 Tech4Good
 ======
 I believe knowledge extends beyond academia and value innovative technology ecosystem.
 By actively applying it into real-world and leveraging efficient teamwork, we can echo and address societal challenges.